-To work with files from your machine or any other place you have access to, attach the directory you need to the Project tool window.
+To work with files from your machine or any other place you have access to, attach the directory you need to the Workspace tool window.

 Running SQL files

 Run an SQL file

 Using a Database tool window context menu action:

 Right-click a data source, or a schema and select.